urubu/GettingAndCleaningData-CourseProject/Codebook.md

 -If the last name element is X, Y or Z, the variable name refers to a measurement along the X, Y or Z axis.

 -The name element StdDev refers to a standard deviation measurement.

--All other name elements are deemed to be self-explanatory.

 For further details, refer to the full description available at the site where the original data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones